cs87-dartmouth/Fall2021/documentation/assignment1.md

 Task 1: Generating rays and using JSON
 ======================================
-@m_span{m-label m-primary m-flat} 1 pt @m_endspan

 Open up `%src/darts_tutorial1.cpp`.
 In `%main()`, the code will call a series of functions.
 For now, all are commented out.

 Each one of those functions expects you to implement something and will then test that functionality, and they will output information when you run the program.
 We've commented them out for now so as not to spam your terminal with too much information.

 @m_div{m-col-s-4 m-right-s m-center-t}
 <a href="01_manual_ray_image-ref.png"><img src="01_manual_ray_image-ref.png"/></a>
 @m_enddiv

-Go ahead and uncomment `%test_manual_camera_image()`, and have a look at that function further up in the file.
+Go ahead and uncomment `%test_manual_camera_image()`, and have a look at that function further down in the file.
 Follow the instructions in the code to generate rays over the image plane.
 The base code will convert your ray directions into pixel colors and write the image to  `scenes/assignment1/01_manual_ray_image.png`.

 @m_div{m-clearfix-s} @m_enddiv
 @m_div{m-clearfix-m} @m_enddiv